Hinamatsuri: Girls’ Day Celebration In Japan

 Praying For Girls' Health And Happiness

 As a small child, I used to think that Japan’s Girls’ Day (or Dolls’ Day)—Hinamatsuri (ひな祭りor 雛祭り)—was actually called ‘Princess Day,’ as the Japanese word for doll, hina (雛) sounds similar to princess, hime (姫).
-At that time, I was a dress-obsessed tomboy who often made the boys in my class cry, but I still wanted to be a princess.
+At that time, I was a dress-obsessed tomboy, but I still wanted to be a princess.
 Hence, I was really looking forward to Hinamatsuri.

 A Reminiscence Of Heian Beauty

-The dolls are said to be representing the emperor, empress, attendants, and musicians in traditional court dress of the Heian period.
+The dolls are said to represent the emperor, empress, attendants and musicians in traditional court dress of the Heian period.
 We use them to pray for girls’ prosperity, health and, traditionally, a stable and successful marriage.

 The Origins Of Hinamatsuri

-Similarly to most Japanese traditional customs, Hinamatsuri is said to have begun as a custom to ward off evil demons and pray for a prosperous and healthy future.
-In one of its earliest indirect mentions in the Tale of Genji, it is said that the third day of the third month is a purification day, on which people were to transfer evil spirits into dolls and release them into rivers and oceans.
+Similarly to many Japanese traditional customs, Hinamatsuri is believed to have originated as a ritual to ward off evil spirits and to pray for a prosperous and healthy future.
+One of its earliest indirect mentions in literature, found in The Tale of Genji, describes the third day of the third month as a purification day when people would transfer evil spirits into dolls and release them into rivers and oceans.

-Back in those days, people believed that dolls had the ability to contain bad spirits.
+Back in those days, people believed that dolls could contain bad spirits.
 Households with girls made hina ningyo (雛人形), or hina dolls, out of straw and sailed them down the river in boats, supposedly taking all the potential misfortunes with them.
-This practice is known as hina nagashi (雛流し).
+This tradition is known as hina nagashi (雛流し).

 When she assumed the throne in 1687 as Empress Meisho, she popularized the holiday as Hinamatsuri.
 Since then, craftsmen across Japan have been developing various hina dolls for the holiday and the practice still continues today.